rossgk2/sign-doc-reuploader/To do.md

 1. Get ngrx store to work.
    1. Use it to persist `state` across multiple instances of source-documents-list.component
    2. In source-documents-list.component, create a boolean instance variable `loggedIn`, and persist it across multiple instances of source-documents-list.component.
-Modify the code so that `getToken()` is only called when `redirected() && loggedIn`.
+      1. Modify the code so that `getToken()` is only called when `redirected() && loggedIn`.
+      2. Modify the code so that the "Display documents from your Sign account" button is only visible when `loggedIn`.